Left/up - Gombaude Guillot is modest-looking property. Right/down - Olivier Techer, the winemaker.

 2017 Gombaude Guillot 92-93p

 Tasted in September 2021.
-This wine showed elegance and finesse, black cherries and black winter truffles on the nose, Splendid midpalate and balance.
+This wine showed elegance and finesse, black cherries and black winter truffles on the nose, Splendid midpalate, and balance.
 Slightly lighter than the "big" vintages.
-Lingering finish, and terrific for the vintage.
+Lingering finish.
+Terrific for the vintage.

 2016 Gombaude Guillot 94p

 Tasted in November 2021.
 75% Merlot + 25% C. Franc.
-Another wine with a beautifully scented nose of dark berries and secondary aroma of cocoa and dark chocolate.
+Another wine with a beautifully aromatic nose of dark berries and a secondary aroma of cocoa and dark chocolate.
 Freshness, vivid and distinguished.
-Splendid acidity, balance and long finish.
+Splendid acidity, balance, and long finish.
 I love this wine!

 2015 Gombaude Guillot 93-94p